Thousands of students march in Mexico to protest violence

-MEXICO CITY — Thousands of students have marched through downtown Mexico City to protest violence.
+MEXICO CITY — Thousands of students marched through downtown Mexico City on Thursday to protest violence.

+They carried placards with slogans like “Being a student in Mexico is more dangerous than being a criminal.”

+“The main problem is the lack of safety, especially for female students,” said Diego Gonzalez, a 24-year-old majoring in history.

-Thursday’s march came on the 50th anniversary of the 1968 student protest known as the “March of Silence,” when demonstrators marched quietly to contradict accusations that they were unruly.
-Weeks later on Oct.
+The march came on the 50th anniversary of the 1968 student protest known as the “March of Silence,” when demonstrators marched quietly to contradict accusations that they were unruly.
+Weeks later, on Oct.
 2, 1968, troops fired on protesters at Tlatelolco Plaza, killing as many as 300.

 Many in Thursday’s march covered their mouths with tape to commemorate the 1968 march.